zhengkyl/review-api/README.md

 - [x] user auth
 - [x] search movies and shows using TMDB api
 - [x] add and edit reviews for movies and shows
-- [ ] allow programmatic access to api
+- [ ] allow better programmatic access to api
   - [ ] create public only endpoints
   - [ ] renegerate api keys for users